GraceAHall/vsc_demo/README.md

 extentions (customise VSC for your needs)
  - how to find & install
+ - code linting
+ - code snippets & boilerplate
  - aesthetics
- - code snippets & boilerplate
  - galaxy
- - html
  - markdown
- - linting

 aesthetics (from extensions)